detale/ai/_learning/coursera-neural-networks-deep-learning.md

 ---
 title: "Neural Networks and Deep Learning"
 abstract: "If you want to break into cutting-edge AI, this course will help you do so.
 Deep learning engineers are highly sought after, and mastering deep learning will give you numerous new career opportunities.
-Deep learning is also a new "superpower" that will let you build AI systems that just weren't possible a few years ago."
+Deep learning is also a new \"superpower\" that will let you build AI systems that just weren't possible a few years ago."
 sourceUrl: https://www.coursera.org/learn/neural-networks-deep-learning
 type: course